Colorado Springs Weather-Related Accident Attorneys

 Road conditions in Colorado can be hazardous in the wintertime.
 With freezing drizzle and snow, ice can develop on the roadways, leading to numerous accidents and injuries.
 In 2021, 672 people were killed on state roadways.
 El Paso County was ranked as the number one deadliest county in the state, with 77 traffic fatalities, as reported by Out There Colorado.

 Average snowfall across the state of Colorado is 67.30 inches per year, as stated on World Population Review.
-Even when drivers take precautions, winter weather and icy roads are a common cause of accidents in Colorado.
+Even when drivers take precautions, winter weather and icy roads are a common cause of collisions in Colorado.
 Any type of precipitation – rain, sleet, snow, or ice – can increase the risk of a crash for motorists on the roadways.

 - Rain: Rain can reduce visibility, reduce traction, increase the time required to stop, and lead to hydroplaning – when a vehicle slides uncontrollably on the road surface.